fls-bioinformatics-core/ngsarchiver/README.rst

 command line tools ``tar``, ``gzip`` and ``md5sum``.

-Finally, no functionality is provided for the management of the datastore beyond the creation of the archive directories; it simply creates archives and enables their verification and the recovery of data.
+Finally, no functionality is provided for the management of the wider datastore beyond the creation of the archive directories; it simply creates archives and enables their verification and the recovery of data.
 It is up to the user to manage where the generated archive directories are stored and what